 Many patients will rely on the chief resident as the “first call” person with aesthetic questions after surgery.
 The resident should be capable of selecting the best method from the multiple approaches they have been exposed to in the earlier year of training.

 Each year, junior, senior and chief residents will spend two consecutive months at Beth Israel Deaconess Medical Center.
-Integrated residents will also spend one rotation from PGY-1 through PGY-3 at BIDMC.

 The multi-year rotations at BIDMC are designed to expose residents to a range of procedures, including: